sagemath/sage-archive-2023-02-01/src/doc/en/developer/coding_basics.rst

 same place as the ``.. link`` in the previous example.

-See the files in ``SAGE_ROOT/src/doc/en/tutorial/`` for many examples of how to include automated testing in ReST documentation for Sage.
+See the files in ``SAGE_ROOT/src/doc/en/tutorial/`` for many examples of how to include automated testing in reST documentation for Sage.